OlivierBldn/herochatting_mobile/README.md

 ### Constants
 - **colors.dart:** Defines the color scheme for the application.
+- **themes.dart:** Define the theme behaviour for the darkmode and lightmode.

 ### Models
 Defines the data models used in the application, including `Character`, `Chat`, `Message`, and `Universe`.